cabforum/smime/SBR.md

   The CA MUST verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
 An LEI SHALL only be used if the ValidationSources entry is FULLY_CORROBORATED; an LEI MUST NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

-# Appendix C - Country-specific interpretative guidelines (normative)
+# Appendix B - Country-specific interpretative guidelines (normative)

 NOTE: This appendix provides alternative interpretations of these Requirements for countries that have a language, cultural, technical, or legal reason for deviating from a strict interpretation of these Requirements.
 More specific information for particular countries may be added to this appendix in the future.